ToxicFrog/doom-mods/gzap/doc/nonlinear-hubs.md

 every location in this level and every location that lists this level in its prerequisite set".

+### Exit handling

+In a normal wad, we generate an exit for each map, on the assumption that one map == one level.
+For this -- and to properly handle multi-map levels in general -- we need to generate one exit per *level*.

+In practice this means: if a level is not part of a hubcluster, generate an exit for that level; if it is, do not generate an exit for it, and instead generate an exit for the cluster as a whole.

+We can pass this through to the runtime by assigning the cluster exit as the exit for all maps contained within it.
+When exiting a map in the cluster we then need to figure out if it's a "proper" exit.

+Unfortunately there's a bunch of ways this can happen. `exit_normal` and `exit_secret` probably aren't used in hubclusters, but I can't prove they're not. `teleport_endgame` definitionally counts as a win. `teleport_newmap` probably should iff it takes you out of the cluster, but not otherwise.
+And of course a lot of fancy wads use ZS or ACS `ChangeLevel()` to move you between maps.

+So probably what we want to do is let the levelport proceed as planned, and when we enter the next level, if it is in a different cluster *and* the levelport was not initiated from the level select menu or `load`, consider the previous level to have been completed.

 ## End-to-end walkthrough

 Faithless is loaded up and scanned.
 The starting levels are set to E?M1, with